This post covers the best things to do in Los Angeles in October.

 Street Food Cinema is a series of summer movies that partner with food trucks!

-This October movies such as Mean Girls, Hocus Pocus, Edward Scissorhands, Twilight, Beatlejuice, The Nightmare Before Christmas, and more are scheduled.
+Past movies have included such offerings as Mean Girls, Hocus Pocus, Edward Scissorhands, Twilight, Beatlejuice, and The Nightmare Before Christmas.

 Each date is at a different location in Los Angeles.